The Antibody Society

 Like this post but not a member?
 Please join!

-The Antibody Society maintains a comprehensive table of approved mAb therapeutics and those in regulatory review in the EU or US.
+The Antibody Society maintains a comprehensive table of approved monoclonal antibody therapeutics and those in regulatory review in the EU or US.
 Located in the ‘Web Resources’ section of our website, the list is updated regularly and can be downloaded in Excel format.
-Information about antibody therapeutics that may enter regulatory review in 2019 can be found in ‘Antibodies to watch in 2019’.

 « Previous Page